How to Cite a YouTube Video in MLA, APA, Chicago & 4 More Styles

 MLA: Cognitive Lab.
 “How Memory Forms While You Sleep.”
 YouTube, 15 July 2024, www.youtube.com/watch?v=example.

-APA: Chen, M. S. (2023, October 14).
+APA (on the TED website): Chen, M. S. (2023, October 14).
 The hidden architecture of attention [Video].
 TED Conferences. https://www.ted.com/talks/example

 MLA: Chen, Margaret S. “The Hidden Architecture of Attention.”
 TED, Oct.
 2023, www.ted.com/talks/example.